 So anyway, Crucial Blast reissued IIIrd Gatekeeper, and while I already had it, it's nice to hear/have rip open my head again.
 (Also the liner notes are invaluable for providing a detailed early history of the band, and imply that more reissues are due.)

 ― Ned Raggett, Thursday, 22 November 2007 02:44 (ten years ago) Permalink

 ― W4LTER, Thursday, 22 November 2007 10:08 (ten years ago) Permalink

 I'm rather fond of Obsidian Shaking Codex, myself.
 It hardly ever seems to get any mention, for some reason.

-― Michael Dudikoff presents Action Adventure Theatre, Thursday, 22 November 2007 15:15 (nine years ago) Permalink
+― Michael Dudikoff presents Action Adventure Theatre, Thursday, 22 November 2007 15:15 (ten years ago) Permalink

 it's XAMAN for me, total mind destruction. i hope they can rescue somebody's CD for reissuing purposes at some point.

 i thought i commented earlier ITT about IIIrd gatekeeper being kind of an odd choice as a reissue as it's already relatively easy to find. and i also thought i expressed some vague hope stefan jaworzyn would stop being a cock and let them reissue the early stuff.

 ― GOTT PUNCH II HAWKWINDZ, Thursday, 22 November 2007 16:06 (ten years ago) Permalink